Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Providers/UserControlLogic.md

 ### SkipSearchingForInfoBarMessageControl

 Gets or sets a value indicating whether to skip the search for an info bar message control.
 If not skipped, the user control will search for a the first [InfoBarMessageControl](#) that can be found.
-During this search, the user control will use both the visual and logical tree.If a user control does not have any [InfoBarMessageControl](#) , searching for it is useless and requires the control to search all the way to the top for the implementation.
-To prevent this from happening, set this property to`true`.The default value is determined by the DefaultSkipSearchingForInfoBarMessageControlValue property.
+During this search, the user control will use both the visual and logical tree.
+If a user control does not have any [InfoBarMessageControl](#), searching for it is useless and requires the control to search all the way to the top for the implementation.
+To prevent this from happening, set this property to`true`.
+The default value is determined by the DefaultSkipSearchingForInfoBarMessageControlValue property.

 ### SupportParentViewModelContainers

 Gets or sets a value indicating whether parent view model containers are supported.
 If supported, the user control will search for the [IViewModelContainer](#) interface.
-During this search, the user control will use both the visual and logical tree.If a user control does not have any parent control implementing the [IViewModelContainer](#) interface, searching for it is useless and requires the control to search all the way to the top for the implementation.
-To prevent this from happening, set this property to`false`.The default value is`true`.
+During this search, the user control will use both the visual and logical tree.
+If a user control does not have any parent control implementing the [IViewModelContainer](#) interface, searching for it is useless and requires the control to search all the way to the top for the implementation.
+To prevent this from happening, set this property to`false`.
+The default value is`true`.